csaldivar-astate/persistence-is-key/README.md

 ### `addWord()`

 Create a function called `addWord()` which will insert a new word into the `Dictionary` database.
 You must ensure that the word is exactly 5 letters before inserting into the database.
 Convert the word to all lower case **before** inserting into the database.
 There should be no return value.

-### `addWord()`

-Create a function called `addWord()` which will take a single parameter `word` and insert it into the `Dictionary` database.
-You must ensure that the word is exactly 5 letters before inserting into the database.
-There should be no return value.

 ### `addManyWords()`